 Mistake 3: Choosing a Real Estate Agent Who Sold The Most Properties

 While the agent who only manages to sell a couple of properties last year, might not be your direct choice, the agent selling 50 properties in a given year should not immediately be the first choice either.

-Rather have a look at how well the agent priced the property, how he suggested to tackle the marketing strategy, how his reactions were when you attempted to reduce his commission (ie test the negotiation skills) or how his overall presentation and communication report was.
+Rather have a look at how well the agent priced the property, how he suggested going about the marketing strategy, how his reactions were when you attempted to reduce his commission (ie test his negotiation skills) and of course, how his overall presentation and communication report was.

 Is the real estate agent’s overall service equivalent to the high sales figures?

-Every client has his/her specific requirements, needs, wants & wishes and all of this needs to be properly documents by both buyer and seller agents.
+Every client has his/her specific requirements, needs, wants & wishes and all of this needs to be properly documented by both buyer and seller agents.